acrlabs/simkube/docs/infra/usage.md

 ```

 ## Launching the AMI
-You can launch an EC2 instance using the SImKube AMI via:
+You can launch an EC2 instance using the SimKube AMI via:
 - the AWS console
 - the AWS CLI
 - infrastructure as code (IAC) tools like Terraform / Pulumi

-Here is the AWS docs on [launching EC2 instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/LaunchingAndUsingInstances.html).
+Here are the AWS docs on [launching EC2 instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/LaunchingAndUsingInstances.html).

 When launching an instance: